-In october 2015 Dominique Corbiau was in Tokyo for a series of recitals with the japanese harpsichordist Sumina Arihashi and was performing there again in october 2016 with the renowned harpsichordist Mayako Sone.
+In october 2015 Dominique Corbiau is invited in Tokyo for a series of recitals with the japanese harpsichordist Sumina Arihashi and performed there again in october 2016 with the renowned harpsichordist Mayako Sone.

-During the summer 2015 Dominique Corbiau participated to the prestigious Pietrasanta Festival, sharing the stage with the Moscow Soloists Chamber Orchestra conducted by Michael Guttman and in January 2016 he was invited by the Dutch Conductor Arie van Beek and the Picardie Orchestra to sing the wonderful cantata BWV 170 from J.S.Bach.
+During the summer 2015 Dominique Corbiau participated to the prestigious Pietrasanta Festival, sharing the stage with the Moscow Soloists Chamber Orchestra conducted by Michael Guttman and in January 2016 he is chosen by the Dutch Conductor Arie van Beek and the Picardie Orchestra to sing the wonderful cantata BWV 170 from J.S.Bach.